 You could also try steaming or poaching your foods – this is especially good for preserving the delicate flavour and texture of foods such as fish.

 3. Eat more fruit and veg

-If you’re not a fan of fish, you can get unsaturated fats from other foods instead: avocado, nuts, and olive, rapeseed andnut oils.
+If you’re not a fan of fish, you can get unsaturated fats from other foods instead: avocados, nuts, and healthy oils including olive, rapeseed and nut oils.

 5. Switch to a fortified spread

 We’ve already mentioned how cutting down on butter can help reduce your cholesterol, but did you know there are alternative spreads that actually help to actively reduce your cholesterol?

 Spreads including Benecol and Flora ProActiv are fortified with plant sterols and stanols that block cholesterol absorption in your gut.

 These exist naturally in a wide range of foods, but a fortified spread contains extra-high levels to help you achieve the optimum intake.

 Some foods contain things that can help to combat cholesterol.
 Whole grains, berries and green tea in particular contain flavonoids, which have been found to lower LDL cholesterol.

 Flavonoids can also be found in dark chocolate and red wine.
 Consume these treats in moderation and they can actually be good for you.